Graphite2213/Chalkboard/README.md

 Here is an image of the server #1 canvas after the first 10 hours:
 ![image](https://user-images.githubusercontent.com/88732099/150672822-254cb5e5-1eef-431f-885f-b61894eaa5a7.png)

-i was promptly asleep while this went down but it seems like at first there was fighting for canvas space, and there was some vandalism although people started asserting dominance by making larger and more beautiful drawinngs so it stopped.
+I was asleep while this went down but it seems like at first there was fighting for canvas space, and there was some vandalism although people started asserting dominance by making larger and more beautiful drawinngs so it stopped.
 Also a single person seems to have taken over server #3 and #2:

 < I Would insert an image here but its likely not appropriate for twitch and youtube >